Advanced Topics in Archives and Records Administration (ePortfolio)

 MARA 289 supports the following core competencies:

-- A Articulate the ethics, values, and foundational principles of archives and records management professionals and appreciate the important role record keepers play in social memory and organizational accountability.
+- A Articulate the ethics and values of archivists, records managers, and/or information professionals and discuss their role in social memory and organizational accountability.

-- B Recognize the social, cultural, and economic dimensions of records, recordkeeping, and records use.
+- B Explain the social, cultural, and economic dimensions of data, records, and information use.

-- C Understand the evolution of information recordkeeping systems in response to technological change.
+- C Describe the evolution of systems that manage data, information, communication, and records in response to technological change.

 No Textbooks For This Course.